 G2571A MgO Matte Base - Cone 10R

-For lots of detail visit the page for this G2571A at the Digitalfire Reference Database.
+For lots of detail visit the page for G2571A at Digitalfire.

 When mixed with water to create a thixotropic slurry, this will perform was as a dipping glaze.
 It will apply evenly to bisque, produce minimal dripping and dry within seconds.
 It will be adequately durable for handling.
 If bisque walls are thin, it will be necessary to glaze the inside and outside of pieces as separate operations (with a drying time between).

 If you are glaze layering (using this as a dipping glaze and painting a commercial gummed brushing glaze over it) there is a risk of crawling.
 It may be necessary to add some gum to this, converting it from a dipping glaze to a base-coat dipping glaze.